MicrosoftDocs/azure-docs/articles/azure-web-pubsub/howto-config-application-firewall.md

 ## Configure access token

 The application firewall rules only take effect when the access token contains the corresponding claim.
-A rule will be **skipped** if the connection does not have the corresponding claim. *userId" and *roles* are currently supported claims in the SDK.
+A rule is **skipped** if the connection does not have the corresponding claim. *userId" and *roles* are currently supported claims in the SDK.

 Below is an example to add userId and insert a unique placeholder in the access token: